 It especially helps Indigenous people.
 It provides fair prices and a premium payment to producers to improve working and living conditions.
 It funds projects to save abused and exploited children and women and campaigns for trade justice, human rights and the protection of the environment.
 A percentage of sales go to plant as many as 2000 mango saplings a year.
 It gives support and training to producers and medical insurance benefits to craft makers.

-The projects for children and victims of human rights violations are implemented through a separate charitable organization know as The Preda Foundation Inc. The People’s Recovery Empowerment and Development Assistance (PREDA) Foundation Inc.(www.preda.org) was established in Olongapo City 1974 by Shay Cullen an Irish member of The Missionary Society of St.Columban, based in Navan,Ireland.
-Today there are 83 professional paid employees implementing the various projects helping the children.
+The Preda Foundation Inc. and Profairtrade.
+The projects for children and victims of human rights violations are implemented through a separate charitable organization know as The Preda Foundation Inc. The People’s Recovery Empowerment and Development Assistance (PREDA) Foundation Inc.(www.preda.org) was established in Olongapo City 1974 by Shay Cullen an Irish member of The Missionary Society of St.Columban, based in Hong Kong.
+Today there are 63 professional paid employees implementing the various projects helping the children.

-The Profairtrade Organization, known as Preda Fair Trade began in 1975 by establishing craft making for young people in conflict with the law who were rescued by Preda social workers from the streets and jails.
+The Profairtrade also known as Preda Fair Trade, began in 1975 by establishing craft making for young people in conflict with the law who were rescued by Preda social workers from the streets and jails.
 These children were targets for summary execution by the death squads of the martial law regime of the dictator Ferdinand Marcos.
 Many young lives were saved by the Preda project.

 The assistance to craft makers began in 1975.
-The project with small farmers began 18 years ago, 1993, Profairtrade (Preda Fair Trade) began a partnership with small mango farmers to buy their mangos and other fruit at fair prices and process them into dried mangos and later into Mango puree or mash for the making of fruit drinks.
+The project with small farmers, men and women, began 21 years ago, 1993, Profairtrade (Preda Fair Trade) began a partnership with small mango farmers to buy their mangos and other fruit at fair prices and process them into dried mangos and later into Mango puree or mash for the making of fruit drinks.
 Many small farmers were being exploited by some traders forming a cartel of price-fixing fruit buyers.

-Preda Fair Trade helped break up some cartels.
+Preda Fair Trade helped weaken some cartels.
 The demand for mango products had grown and competition increased.
-The value of the mango fruit has steadily raised for all mango growers especially the small growers those only with only a few trees.
+The value of the mango fruit has steadily raised the earnings for all mango growers especially the small growers those only with only a few trees.
 They are victimized and are cheated by the price-fixing cartels.

 Preda is promoting organic growing and opposes the use of chemicals.
 The Aeta indigenous people have harvested the wild Pico mangos for generations and they are naturally grown and Preda is assisting them to develop the Pico mango variety and become organically certified.

 Directly paying a premium to the farmers.
-While fair prices are paid to the farmers on delivery of the mangos Preda Fair Trade agriculturists are also visiting the farmers to buy during the harvest and also paying the premium separately for transparency and documentation reasons and for customers of Preda fair trade products to come to know some of the farmers and even to visit them.
+While fair prices are paid to the farmers on delivery of the mangos Preda Fair Trade agriculturists are also visiting the farmers to buy during the harvest and also paying the premium separately for transparency and documentation reasons.
+The partners of Preda, world shop people and customers are invited and are welcome to volunteer or visit Preda and meet the farmer beneficiaries of Fair Trade.
+They can also visit and join the work, help the children at the Preda children’s home.
+This gives the opportunity for students, volunteers, partners and customers of Preda fair trade products to come to know some of the farmers and visit them.

 Visitors and volunteers are welcome especially at Harvest time which is from March to June in the Northern Island of Luzon.
 The harvest is from January to August in Mindanao.
-Preda fair trade it is done without discriminating and picking only the biggest fruit, all sizes are bought.
-This is a huge benefit to the growers there are no rejects.
+Preda fair trade it is done without discriminating and selecting only the biggest fruit, we reject none despite size, blemishing since all are peeled, sliced and dried So all all sizes are bought.
+This is a huge benefit to the small farmers and growers.

+Chemical free mangos.
 Preda fair trade has a unique chemical free dried mango dried without added preservative or coloring, completely natural and mango puree also.
 The puree or mash is exported to Germany and is combined with organic apples and is made into apple-mango and mango-orange and other fruits to make new drinks and smoothies.
-These are healthy and like many fruits can be strong antioxidant http://www.sciencedirect.com/science/article/pii/S0023643806000673
+These are healthy and like many fruits can be strong antioxidant:

 LAND RIGHTS, ACTION FOR JUSTICE.